Association of American Physicians and Surgeons: Political positions

 AAPS is generally recognized as politically conservative or ultra-conservative, and its positions are fringe and commonly contradict with existing federal health policy.
 It is opposed to the Affordable Care Act and other forms of universal health insurance.

 The Washington Post summarized their beliefs in February 2017 as "doctors should be autonomous in treating their patients — with far fewer government rules, medical quality standards, insurance coverage limits and legal penalties when they make mistakes".
 The organization requires its members to sign a "declaration of independence" pledging that they will not work with Medicare, Medicaid, or private insurance companies.

 During the 2020 presidential election, the group's president, Marilyn Singleton, donated the maximum amount allowed by the Federal Election Commission to the Donald Trump 2020 presidential campaign.

 The group's political action committee has donated exclusively to the Republican Party in each election cycle since 1994.

 Abortion

-AAPS opposes abortion and over-the-counter access to emergency contraception.
-The group claims there is a link between abortion and breast cancer.
-In the fall 2007 Journal of American Physicians and Surgeons, Patrick Carroll hypothesized that abortion for women who have never previously given birth to a child is a risk factor that most predicts the likelihood of breast cancer.
+AAPS opposes abortion and emergency contraception.